About Dr. Kaplan

 Dermatologic Surgery & Mohs Specialist

 Dr. Yehonatan Kaplan is a dermatology specialist with expertise in dermatologic surgery and Mohs surgery.
 He graduated from the Faculty of Medicine at Tel Aviv University and completed his residency in dermatology and venereology at Ichilov Medical Center.
-He then completed a prestigious fellowship in dermatologic surgery and Mohs surgery in the United States, considered the highest standard in the field.
+He then completed an American College of Mohs Surgery (ACMS)-approved fellowship in dermatologic surgery and Mohs surgery in the United States, the training program recognized as the highest standard in the field.

 Training & Professional Memberships